dk307/HSPI_ZWaveParameters/README.md

-# HSPI_ZWaveInformation
+# HSPI_ZWaveParameters
-HS4 Plugin to show Z-wave information from open z-wave database
+HS4 Plugin to show & update Z-wave device paramaters.
+The information is fetched from open z-wave database.